RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ## Creating a volume template that uses encryption

 Let us create a volume template that uses encryption.
 Whenever you create new volumes, you can refer to this volume template.
+We will be using the LuksEncryptor-Template-256 template as a default.
+You can replace this with the name you wish to use.

 --encryption-provider: Specifies the encryption provider, in this case, nova.volume.encryptors.luks.LuksEncryptor.